facil-io/cstl/README.md

 Note that the master branch is currently as unstable as it gets.
 Commits may get squashed, the branch may be overwritten (force push), etc'.
 I will play nicer when the code stabilizes.

 Also, contributions are subject to the terms and conditions set in [the facil.io contribution guide](CONTRIBUTING.md).

+Logo contributed by ([Area55](https://github.com/area55git)) under a [Creative Commons Attribution 4.0 International License.](https://creativecommons.org/licenses/by/4.0/).

 ## Documentation